Thanks to Our Generous Partners

 Wild About Braille!

 This year 34 students were Wild About Braille for the 2018 Kentucky Regional Braille Challenge, a unique competition designed to test braille literacy skills.
 Top-placing students across the U.S. will be chosen to participate in the national competition, taking place at the Braille Institute in Los Angeles this June.
 This is the seventh year that APH and the Kentucky School for the Blind (KSB) have collaborated to host this exciting event, in which over 100 APH, KSB, and community volunteers work together to create a memorable day that students talk about all year long!
-Thanks to everyone who played a role, and especially to our generous donors including Reader’s Digest Partners for Sight Foundation, Emma L. Snyder Charitable Foundation, and the Lester E. Yeager Charitable Trust.
+Thanks to everyone who played a role, and especially to our generous donors including Reader’s Digest Partners for Sight Foundation, Emma L. Snyder Charitable Foundation, the William E. Barth Foundation, and the Lester E. Yeager Charitable Trust.

 Many Generous Donors Support the Braille Tales Book Program

 Ever since she was a newborn, reading has been a huge part of Madeline’s life.
 Her mother, Meagan, credits APH with helping build a braille book library for Madeline that continues to grow.
 Madeline is now looking for braille on all her books.
 This is an important first step towards braille literacy.
 “It is so sweet to see my daughter connecting that the bumps have meaning,” Meagan wrote.
 “Thanks will never be enough!”